André Le Nôtre: Career

-In 1635, Le Nôtre was named the principal gardener of the king's brother Gaston, duc d'Orléans.
+In 1635, Le Nôtre was named the principal gardener of the king's brother Gaston, Duke of Orléans.
 On 26 June 1637, Le Nôtre was appointed head gardener at the Tuileries, taking over his father's position.
 He had primary responsibility for the areas of the garden closest to the palace, including the orangery built by Simon Bouchard.
-In 1643 he was appointed "draughtsman of plants and terraces" for Anne of Austria, the queen mother, and from 1645 to 1646 he worked on the modernisation of the gardens of the Château de Fontainebleau.
+In 1643 he was appointed "draughtsman of plants and terraces" for Anne of Austria, the queen mother, and from 1645 to 1646 he worked on the modernisation of the gardens of the Palace of Fontainebleau.

 He was later put in charge of all the royal gardens of France, and in 1657 he was further appointed Controller-General of the Royal Buildings.
 There are few direct references to Le Nôtre in the royal accounts, and Le Nôtre himself seldom wrote down his ideas or approach to gardening.
 He expressed himself purely through his gardens.
 He became a trusted advisor to Louis XIV, and in 1675 he was ennobled by the King.
-He and Le Brun even accompanied the court at the siege of Cambrai in 1677.
+He and Le Brun even accompanied the court at the Siege of Cambrai (1677).

 In 1640, he married Françoise Langlois.
 They had three children, although none survived to adulthood.